DanPoznanski/mywebcum/content/posts/Windows Server/index.md

 **Step:3 Start Server Discovery**

 22. On the IPAM Overview page, click on the **Start server discovery** link to start the task to discover the server in the selected domain.
-It will take some time to finish.
+It will take some time to **Complete**.

 ![ws169](images/ws169.webp)